 For children, the most important location in the museum will no doubt be Pokela police station – the children’s section.
 In Pokela, children can have fun by, for example, getting behind the wheel of a small police car or dressing up in Pokela’s police overalls.

-In the activities space called TOTI, adjacent to the permanent exhibition, you can find a number of activities, such as a virtual patrol driving game, a crime scene game and a “gaming den”.
+In the activities space called TOTI, adjacent to the permanent exhibition, you can find a number of activities, such as a crime scene game and a “gaming den”.

 General information about the museum’s facilities (such as toilets, baby changing facilities and eating lunches) can be found on the Tips for your museum visit page.